-Figure 2 highlights three key points.
-First, across all panels, there is no evidence of differential trends in the years preceding the first year in nonattainment.
-Second, PU-TFP declines for plants built before 1963 in the years following first nonattainment and these declines in PU-TFP appear to be persistent.
-Third, the post-treatment estimated effects for plants built between 1963-1971 are small in magnitude and are not statistically different from zero.54
+Productivity declines for plants built before 1963 in the years following first nonattainment and these declines in productivity appear to be persistent.
+In contrast, the post-treatment estimated effects for plants built between 1963-1971 are small in magnitude and are not statistically significant.
+This suggests that utilities adapted primarily through changes in the design and siting of plants built after 1963 rather than changes in plant operations among plants built prior to 1963.